SyxP/LimComClashCalc/README.md

 ----

-To use, download `Calc.html` and open in any Browser.
+To use, download `index.html` and open in any Browser or access https://syxp.github.io/LimComClashCalc/.